 - time to meet and talk briefly with your child’s teacher and establish a good working relationship from the get-go

-Although the date varies by school, this orientation night typically takes place in the first month of school, anywhere from mid to end of September.
+Although the date varies by school, this orientation night typically takes place in the first month of school.

 Why should I go to curriculum night?